joomlashack/Tabs-Sliders/README.md

 [![Alledia](https://www.alledia.com/images/logo_circle_small.png)](https://www.alledia.com)

-Tabs & Sliders [for articles]
+Tabs & Sliders
 ============

 ## About

-Tabs & Sliders [for articles] makes adding tabs or sliders (accordions) inside your content a piece of cake.
+Tabs & Sliders makes adding tabs or sliders (accordions) inside your content a piece of cake.
 Using a simple syntax you can easily organize your content in tabs or sliders making it better stand out and easier to navigate: for example, organizing your long product descriptions in tabs improves the readability of your product pages, which means more happy customers!

 ## Requirements